 It’s hard to shatter the family that you thought would always be there for your kids, and risk doing untold damage to them, just because you want a better life.
 It seems so selfish!
 Yet, your kids aren’t stupid.
 What kind of an example will you set for them by being a martyr, and staying in a loveless (or toxic) marriage?

 While no one can tell you what you should do, the problem is: You thought you had already made your decision!

 You weighed the pros and cons, and agonized over your decision for a long time.
 You thought you had this down.

 Now, after you finally got the courage to pull the trigger on your marriage, your spouse’s cries for “one more chance” have got you questioning yourself … again!

 While there are many different techniques you can use to help you make decisions, when it comes to decisions of the heart, the best guide you can find is the one beating in your chest.

 If you can, take some time and get quiet.
 Breathe, relax, and ask yourself what you should do.
 Then listen.
 Notice how you feel.
 Pay attention to whatever comes up.

 Try asking yourself how you will feel if you decide to leave without giving your marriage another try.
 Will you regret not giving your marriage a second chance?

-Then try asking yourself how you will feel if you decide to stay, and within a short time your marriage is just as bad as it ever was.
+Then try asking yourself how you will feel if you decide to stay, and then within a short time, your marriage is just as bad as it ever was.
 Will you kick yourself for not leaving sooner?

 Do you take your spouse back when you thought you were done?
 I don’t know.
 How do you feel?